The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Difficulty Measure Applied to Angry Birds

-where, $k_{sliding\_constant}$ is an experimentally determined distance that an object can slide after a collision. \end{itemize}
+where, $k_{sliding\_constant}$ is an experimentally determined distance that approximates the distance an object can slide after a collision. \end{itemize}

-In Algorithm \ref{alg approximate horizontal influence} (line 8), we have limited our impact to the {\it closest\_object} from either the {\it falling-arc} or {\it sliding-path} according to the experimentation with our example domain.
+In Algorithm \ref{alg approximate horizontal influence} (line 8), we only limit to a single {\it closest\_object} obtained from either the {\it falling-arc} or {\it sliding-path} according to the experimentation with our example domain.
 However, this can be altered according to the domain.
 The output of the {\it object movement analysis} module is the list of impacted objects obtained from the {\it vertical impact} algorithm and the {\it approximate horizontal influence} algorithm.